fabiobazurto/CastVideos-chrome-material/README.md

 See the License for the specific language governing permissions and limitations under the License.

-# CastVideos-material
+# CastVideos-chrome-material

-The demo can be found [here](http://googlecast.github.io/CastVideos-material/).
+The demo can be found [here](http://googlecast.github.io/CastVideos-chrome-material/).

 This sample showcases the UX compliant Chromecast polymer elements.
 The main elements are: